yuchen-sh/project-DNT/index.md

 * **<font size=4> Education, Outreach and Broader Impacts </font>**

-  * The introduction of digital network twin has been added in the graduate class CSC/ECE Advanced NextG Network Design at North Carolina State University.
+  * **Integrating Research \& Teaching**: The introduction of digital network twin has been added in the newly developed course *CSC/ECE Advanced NextG Network Design* at both Department of Computer Science and Department of Electrical and Computer Engineering, North Carolina State University.

-  * Organize Summer Residential Camp: Seeing through a Digital World, inspiring high-school students to explore the intricate workings of complex network systems and simulations within the digital realm.
+  * **Cultivating Interests among High School Students**: PI has regularly organized the Summer Residential Camp -- *Seeing through a Digital World*, inspiring high-school students to explore the intricate workings of complex network systems and simulations within the digital realm.
+Several rising senior high school students from Green Level and Enloe High Schools in Cary, NC also worked in the PI's lab on topics related to digital network twins.
+To name a few: Rohit Kota, Maulik Verma, and Jaden Mu.

+  * **Facilitating Undergraduate Research**: Several NCSU Undergraduate students worked in the PI's lab on topics related to radio access networks and data generation.
+To name a few: Jordan Miller, Nitesh Kanamarlapudi, and Krushi Bandam.